Snake Plant Turning Yellow? 9 Causes & How to Fix It Fast

 • Leggy, stretched-out leaves reaching toward light

-How to fix it: Move your plant to a brighter spot with indirect sunlight.
+How to fix it: move your plant to a brighter spot with indirect sunlight.
 If natural light isn’t available, a grow light can help.

 Cause #5: Poor Drainage and Wrong Soil